sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO use TSF's memo API?

 TODO deJquerify as much as possible.
+	TODO definitely replace tsf-updated-gutenberg-

+TODO for transport, write the log to wp-content (in chunks?).
+	-> Do this even when not sending data to the browser.
+	-> Make a link to download the logs?
+		-> And to delete them?
+			-> Use a default format.
+Be wary of path traversal.

+TODO remove _init_final_static_extension_api_access.

 TODO require tsf and tsfem dependencies for all scripts
 	-> This eases debugging, e.g. via tsf.l10n.states.debug.